 Fast forward a decade or so and lo and behold, we have pumpkin pie eaters in our family.
 Makenna’s hubby Russell loves it and the funniest one to learn about was my hubby Drew.
 Turns out, after over 30 years of being married, he’d never requested one since he knows it’s not my favorite.
 Learning new things never gets old and we have a new Paleo holiday pie to celebrate!

 Using our blog favorite PALEO PIE CRUST recipe made this one super easy.
 It was just a matter of coming up with a spice blend that was enjoyable for the filling.
 It passed all the pumpkin pie taste testers here with “two thumbs up” from the masses.
+Or you can also use our PIE CRUST MIX available from LEGIT BREAD COMPANY.

 Can you use a store bought pumpkin pie filling that comes all ready to use, sure!
 Do I think this filling recipe is better, absolutely!
 Having control over the ingredients used in a recipe is always a priority in the kitchen.
 In a pinch though, use what you can!